- What is Ginger?

-One study in animals found ginger protected against stomach ulcers caused by aspirin and NSAID drugs by reducing the levels of inflammatory substances produced by the body.
+One study in animals found ginger protected against stomach ulcers caused by aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs), by reducing the levels of inflammatory substances produced by the body.

-Ginger has been found to reduce even severe menstrual pain.
+Ginger has been found to reduce menstrual pain.

 In one study, a supplement of ginger powder taken on each of the first three days of the menstrual period reduced period pain as effectively as two commonly-prescribed anti-inflammatory drugs, ibuprofen or mefenamic acid (4).